Bayer-Group/SeqTeleporter/README.md

 In summary, ProSeqTeleporter emerges as a valuable asset in the field of therapeutic biologics engineering.
 By enhancing the efficiency of the protein engineering process, it brings us one step closer to our goal: improving patient lives through the development of effective and affordable biological therapies.

 ![concept_picture.png](concept_picture.png)
+**Figure 1.
+ProSeqTeleporter concept enabling instantaneous sampling of vast sequence space and integration to MoClo framework.**\
+(A)  By distributing the mutations on interest evenly on each module of the gene of interest, we unlock the ability to probe a vast variant space by recombining modules containing part of the desired genotype.
+For instance, a gene with 24 mutations sites and 2 variations for each site results in around 16 million distinct genotypes.
+By distributing the mutation sites to six partitions of the gene, we only required 16 distinct fragments for each partition - in total 96 fragments – to cover the desired variant space of 16 million.
+(B) The variant space of the desired mutations can be conceptualized as the 3-dimentional space, with x and y axis being all 163 (=4096) possible genotype combinations of 3 of the six partitions, and the z-axis being the fitness of each of the variant.
+By combining one fragment of desired genotype from each partition, we can obtain any genotype of interest within the 16 million distinct genotypes.
+In another words, we conceptually “teleport” to any coordinate of interest in the variant space.
+(C) ProSeqTeleporter optimize the combinatorial library generation considering the integration of users existing MoClo framework for optimal protein expression and purification.

 ### Process Overview
 ![ProcessOverview.png](ProcessOverview.png)
+**Figure 2  ProSeqTeleporter Components and Workflow Overview.**\

 ### Data Sources
 - **Codon usage:**\